klahrich/chiefhustler/content/posts/investing-approach.md

 #### My edge

 When it comes to investing, I'm not trying to reinvent the wheel.
-Everything I've said above is just a rehashed version of Buffet's and others' wisdom.
+Everything I've said above is just a rehashed version of Buffett's and others' wisdom.
 The same is true for what I believe to be my edge.

 My main edge is that I am unconstrained.
 I'm not using any leverage, and I don't have anyone I am accountable to other than myself.
 Even my wife doesn't have a clue how much our portfolio is worth, for this exact reason.
 I manage my own little capital, and as long as I don't get too scared or too greedy, there is really is no reason for me to buy or sell at an inopportune time.
 I can wait as long as it takes.